greydongilmore/afids-clinical/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This code snippet will create an epoch from an EDF+ file given a start and end time in seconds.
+This companion repository is for the article "Application of the anatomical fiducials framework to a clinical dataset of patients with Parkinson’s disease
+Brain Structure and Function" submitted in the journal *Brain Structure & Function*.

 ### Built With

-* Python version: 3.9
+* Python version: 3.8
+* Matlab version: vR2018b

 <!-- GETTING STARTED -->
 ## Getting Started